Magellan Magellan

 Business, Engineering/Technology.
 Students taking a full load of courses register for 30 ECTS units (15 credit hours), which may include 3 to 6 different courses.
 To view business courses taught in English, click here or here (subject to change).
 To view other courses taught in English, click here (subject to change).
 In general, there are some basic level, “bridging” courses available within the energy systems, biomedical engineering, and nuclear chemistry master programs, which are open to advanced-level bachelor students; these courses are taught on the Jülich campus.

-NOTE: You should plan to attend either for an entire academic year or for the spring semester only due to calendar differences.
-You should not plan to take courses on both the Aachen and Juelich campuses simultaneously.
+NOTE: Please consider possible academic calendar conflicts when applying.
+In addition, you should not plan to take courses on both the Aachen and Juelich campuses simultaneously.

 Master Courses in English